 Regulations 55 and 56 do not apply to any person, or the agent or employee of any person with whom the Authority has made an arrangement under section 13(d) of the Act so far as he, or his agent or employee, is acting in accordance with that arrangement.

-59. Weapons, etc.
+59. Weapons etc.

 (1) A person shall not without permission —